 5 Reasons Why You Still Need to Protest Your Property Taxes Every Year

-Despite all the benefits the new tax laws bring to the table for property owners across the state, it’s still important for property owners to protest their taxes every year.
+Despite all the benefits the tax laws bring to the table for property owners across the state, it’s still important for property owners to protest their taxes every year.
 What exactly does it mean to protest your property taxes?
 The term is a bit of a simplification.
-You’re not protesting the tax bill itself; you’re protesting the appraised value of your property, which local tax assessors use to calculate your property’s taxable value and then calculate your property tax bill off of that.
-Here are six reasons you need to exercise your right to protest.
+You’re not protesting the tax bill itself; you’re protesting the tax appraised value of your property, which local tax assessors use to calculate your property’s taxable value and then calculate your property tax bill off of that.
+Here are five reasons you need to exercise your right to protest.

 Reason #1: Homestead Exemptions Don’t Affect Your Home’s Appraised Value